 Intro duction

-Cayenne is IoT data processing system that can display transmitted data in visualized form with drag-and-drop configuration.
-A LoRaWAN server (e.g. The Things Network - TTN) can be set up so that it receives data from end-device and forwards that data to an external application server in the format it can understand.
-We captured the data such as temperature on DVK-RM191 and sent it over to Cayenne in order to show data in icon and graph.
+Cayenne is an IoT data processing system that can display transmitted data in visualized form with drag-and-drop configuration.
+A LoRaWAN server (e.g. The Things Network - TTN) can be set up so that it receives data from end-devices and forwards that data to an external application server in the format it can understand.
+This app note shows to capture the data such as temperature on the DVK-RM191 and send it over to Cayenne in order to show data in icon and graph formats.

 Requirement